RenalWEB Home Page

 WEB RESOURCES

-Latest Scientific Journal Articles on Vascular Access - list compiled by RenalWEB's Journal Watch
+blueball Latest Scientific Journal Articles on Vascular Access

 Latest issue of the Journal of Vascular Surgery

-Cannulation of the Arteriovenous Fistula (AVF) from the Fistula First web site
+Cannulation of the Arteriovenous Fistula (AVF) video from the Network Coordinating Center (NCC) web site

 Creating AV Fistulas in All Eligible Hemodialysis Patients from the University of Oklahoma College of Medicine web site